Skip to content

 Omega Chronostop: The Clever One-Button Chronograph

-A Brief History of the Chronostop
+A Brief History of the Omega Chronostop: Timeline and Evolution

 • Offer a true Swiss chronograph

-• At a lower price and with a slimmer profile
+• Provide affordability with a slimmer profile

-• Using a simplified, intuitive timing mechanism
+• Utilize a simplified, intuitive timing mechanism

-While many enthusiasts know the driver-oriented “wedge-shaped” Chronostop, the earliest and most classic versions came in round cases (references like 145.009 and 146.009).
+While many enthusiasts know the driver-oriented "wedge-shaped" Chronostop, the earliest and most classic versions came in round cases (references like 145.009 and 146.009).
+Additionally, these round-case models represent the original vision for the collection.
+For deeper insights into Omega case styles, explore our guide to Omega watch cases and references.

-• Its deep sunburst finish
+• Its deep sunburst finish that catches light beautifully

-• Excellent legibility
+• Excellent legibility under various lighting conditions

-• Clean, minimalist design
+• Clean, minimalist design that transcends trends

 • Timeless balance between sport and elegance